krisuryanshi/beta-lock/README.md

 - November 21, 2022 to November 21, 2025

 This captures recent market behavior while avoiding early COVID-period distortions and includes higher volatility in 2024–2025.
+All data pulls are pinned to a fixed as-of date (November 21, 2025) so results are fully reproducible across runs.

 ---